Switching to Motu Move - FAQs

 We’ll provide clear information well in advance of each rollout phase through the Metro website, social media, and onboard communications.
 Our Metroinfo team and Motu Move ambassadors will also be available to help customers during the transition.

-This is the final goal, but we have a journey ahead of us until Motu Move is able to be used all around NZ.
+This is the final goal, but we have a journey ahead of us until Motu Move can be used all around Aotearoa.
+For more information about the national rollout visit motumove.govt.nz

 Why is Motu Move launching in Greater Christchurch first instead of Timaru?